ZuzannaK999/ZuzannaK999/README.md

 - 👋 Hi, I’m @ZuzannaK999
-- 👀 I’m interested in robotics, AI and computational neuroscience.
+- 👀 I’m interested in robotics, AI and neuroscience.
 - 🌱 I’m currently mastering Python and C++.
 - 📫 How to reach me linkedin.com/in/zuzanna-kapcia/